-The problem that we’ve found with the first one is that you can change permissions, but when saving the file, the change will back to the old settings.
+The problem that we’ve found with the first one is that you can change the file permissions.
+But when saving the file, the change will back to the old settings.
 So, you see the changes, but when you refresh the page it turns back.
 Please note that this issue is special for some server settings that you can’t see.
 So, use the legacy file manager, as above and avoid problems, it is easy and fast.

-When clicking on Legacy File Manager, a pop-up window will be opened, select the “Documents Root” option and you need to check the “Show Hidden Files (dotfiles) box as below:
+When clicking on Legacy File Manager, a pop-up window will be opened, select the “Documents Root” option and you need to check the “Show Hidden Files (dotfiles) box as this example:

 After clicking the “Go” button, you can see all your WordPress and blog files in the next window.

-Let’s suppose that we’re going to change the ”Uploads” WordPress directory permissions, which is a common issue in.
+Let’s suppose that we’re going to change the ”Uploads” WordPress directory permissions, which is a common issue.
 Sometimes, you get an error with permissions messages caused by the ”Uploader” wrong settings.

-The file “Uploads” is located in the “wp-content” which itself located in the public HTML files, so find the “wp-content” file first as below:
+The file “Uploads” is located in the “wp-content” which itself located in the “public HTML” file.
+So, find the “wp-content” file first as the next example:

 As in the screenshot, you need to click the small file icon at the left of any file that you need to open.
 Then, find any subfile you want to edit, in this case, we want to edit the “Uploads” file.
 Click the wp-content icon and you get the next window:

-Now, you will get the new window on the same page, find “Change permissions” and click on it as the screenshot below:
+Now, you will get the new window on the same page, find “Change permissions” and click on it as the following screenshot:

 When clicking “change permissions”, you get the below window:

-Finally, you have the option to check and change permissions on a file as yo wants.
-Check all boxes to get 777 permissions, this means Read, Write and Execute for all, then, save the change.
+Finally, you have the option to check and change permissions on a file as you want.
+Check all boxes to get the 777 file permissions, this means Read, Write and Execute for all.
+Then, save the change.
 This is an example of a problem with the “uploads” file, you need also to open the month file and change its permissions to 777.
 Don’t forget to change back your file permissions to 755 to secure it.

 Now, you just learned how to change WordPress file permissions, but, with an easy method through cPanel.
-It’s easier than using the FTP method, and best of all, most, if not all the modern web hosting providers have a file editor option.
+It’s easier than using the FTP method, and best of all it’s popular, and the majority of the modern web hosting providers have a file editor option.

 That way, changing file permissions is easier, but only, if you got an error and you should change them.
 Another important thing to keep in mind is that you shouldn’t set 777 permissions for the following directories and files in WordPress:

-You can edit them if you need, but only for moments and not let them opened to the world with 777.
+You can edit them if you need, but only for moments and not let them open to the world with 777 file permissions.
 That’s a critical security problem and you have to change them back after fixing the problem, and take care of your blog files and security.